 Why quantitative easing is counterfeiting

-Why quantitative easing is like counterfeiting
+Why quantitative easing is effectively counterfeiting

 Money should be honest

-Counterfeiting is a crime.
+Counterfeiting is theft.

 Spotting counterfeiting

 In the days of digital ledger money it may be hard to spot counterfeiting, but quantitative easing amounts to modern-day counterfeiting.
 The Bank of England is allowed to do it because it not only benefits the UK government, it also benefits those close to the government, especially big corporations, market speculators and wealthy land and property owners.
+The wealthy borrow money and accumulate assets.
+It is the poor that work for money and save it if they can, and it is the poor that are affected the most.

 Find out more about counterfeiting at the Bank of England